 In December of 2015, we had our first child.
 After taking a twelve-week maternity leave, Mary returned to work.
-As stated, her job was demanding with ten to twelve hour days being commonplace.
+As stated, her job was demanding with 10-12 hour days.

-My job, as an energy trader also had long days, irregular hours as well as weekend work, not to mention a heinous commute.
+My job, as an energy trader also had long days, irregular hours, weekend work, not to mention a heinous commute.
 Despite these factors, we tried both working full time for a couple of months.

 The result was a horrible quality of life.
 We had no time for leisure or for each other.
 Further, there was high stress on my mother as the baby’s primary babysitter and caretaker.